I can’t get away from death.

 And when the last breath comes, the body rental suit will lie still; the Breather will remain.
 God pays the mortgage, rent and decides eviction times.

 Once Bliss is made your own, nothing can take you away.
-The direct perception of the Eternal ONE–Why would I ever leave THAT?!
+The direct perception of the Eternal ONE–How could I ever leave THAT?!